• Home Page

 Reenactor distances, and their impact on the execution of the oblique fire.

 This paper discusses the distances reenactors close to when engaging their adversary.
 It discusses the poor, not to mention the period incorrect impression that this leaves with the spectators.
 It also examines the impact this close-behavior has on our ability to properly execute the oblique fire instructions as instructed in Hardee's and Casey's Manuals of Instruction.
 It also addresses the debate within the reenactor community as to whether firing at the left oblique is done through the left interval of the rear rank's file partner or through the right interval.
-BLUF: the left oblique should be fired through the *right* interval of the rear ranks's file partner the same as the direct fire.
+BLUF: the left oblique should be fired through the *right* interval of the rear rank file partner the same as the direct fire.

 This document provides a deeper examination of firing footwork and oblique firing.